williamwebb/saber/README.md

 Configuration
 -------------

-`@Preference` Has 3 fields, all optional
+`@Bind` Has 3 fields, all optional

 `key`  Key to be used, if not provided variable name is used.

 `file` File to use, if not provided the default is used.

-`defaultValue` Default value to be used, if not provided the class specific value will be used.
+`dv` Default value to be used, if not provided the class specific value will be used.

 Download
 --------